Adolf Hitler: Early adulthood in Vienna and Munich

-In 1907, Hitler left Linz to live and study fine art in Vienna, financed by orphan's benefits and support from his mother.
+In 1907, Hitler left Linz to live and study fine art in Vienna, financed by an orphan's benefits and support from his mother.
 He applied for admission to the Academy of Fine Arts Vienna but was rejected twice.
 The director suggested Hitler should apply to the School of Architecture, but he lacked the necessary academic credentials because he had not finished secondary school.

 On 21 December 1907, his mother died of breast cancer at the age of 47; Hitler was 18 at the time.
 In 1909, Hitler ran out of money and was forced to live a bohemian life in homeless shelters and the Meldemannstraße dormitory.
 He earned money as a casual labourer and by painting and selling watercolours of Vienna's sights.
 During his time in Vienna, he pursued a growing passion for architecture and music, attending ten performances of Lohengrin, his favourite of Richard Wagner's operas.

 In Vienna, Hitler was first exposed to racist rhetoric.
 Populists such as mayor Karl Lueger exploited the city's prevalent antisemitic sentiment, occasionally also espousing German nationalist notions for political benefit.
-German nationalism was even more widespread in the Mariahilf district, where Hitler then lived.
+German nationalism was especially widespread in the Mariahilf district, where Hitler then lived.
 Georg Ritter von Schönerer became a major influence on Hitler, and he developed an admiration for Martin Luther.

-Hitler read local newspapers that promoted prejudice and used Christian fears of being swamped by an influx of Eastern European Jews as well as pamphlets that published the thoughts of philosophers and theoreticians such as Houston Stewart Chamberlain, Charles Darwin, Friedrich Nietzsche, Gustave Le Bon, and Arthur Schopenhauer.
-During his life in Vienna, Hitler also developed fervent anti-Slavic sentiments.
+Hitler read newspapers and pamphlets that promoted prejudice and warned of an influx of Eastern European Jews, as well as writings by figures such as Houston Stewart Chamberlain, Charles Darwin, Friedrich Nietzsche, Gustave Le Bon, and Arthur Schopenhauer.
+During his years in Vienna he also developed strong anti-Slavic sentiments.

 The origin and development of Hitler's antisemitism remain a matter of debate.
 His friend August Kubizek claimed that Hitler was a "confirmed antisemite" before he left Linz.
 However, the historian Brigitte Hamann describes Kubizek's claim as "problematical".
 While Hitler states in Mein Kampf that he first became an antisemite in Vienna, Reinhold Hanisch, who helped him to sell his paintings, disagrees.
-Hitler had dealings with Jews while living in Vienna.
-The historian Richard J. Evans states that "historians now generally agree that his notorious, murderous antisemitism emerged well after Germany's defeat [in World War I], as a product of the paranoid "stab-in-the-back" explanation for the catastrophe".
+Hitler also sold some of his art through a Jewish businessman named Samuel Morgenstern while living in Vienna.
+Many of Morgenstern's clients were Jewish; for example, a lawyer named Josef Feingold purchased several of Hitler's paintings of Vienna's historical architecture.
+The historian Richard J. Evans states that "historians now generally agree that his notorious, murderous antisemitism emerged well after Germany's defeat in World War I, as a product of the paranoid 'stab-in-the-back' explanation for the catastrophe".

 Hitler received the final part of his father's estate in May 1913 and moved to Munich.
 When he was conscripted into the Austro-Hungarian Army, he journeyed to Salzburg on 5 February 1914 for medical assessment.
 After he was deemed unfit for service, he returned to Munich.
 Hitler later claimed that he did not wish to serve the Habsburg Empire because of the mixture of races in its army and his belief that the collapse of Austria-Hungary was imminent.